 So, what and what should you budget for, in a Nigerian wedding?
 Once you have decided on a figure as your wedding budget, the next thing is to allot percentage of that budget to major categories of wedding expenses.

+Think – set a limit of how much you do not want to exceed.
 This is simply done by you setting any amount you believe you can afford to spend on your entire wedding event – the church/ religious ceremony + the reception.
 For Nigerians, you may want to include the trad wedding budget here, but it may be a good idea to treat that one separately.
 So, write down an amount for the maximum money you (have and) want to spend on your entire wedding.
 This is your total wedding budget.

 - Related: A simple method to use the number of guests (you expect) to estimate your wedding reception budget